SanaTeam/sana/docs/schema.markdown

 * last_name - string, the last name of a user
 * email - string, the email of a user
 * password_digest - string, the BCrypt digested password of a user
+* oauth_id - string, the returned unique identifier from Auth0 for Facebook or Google accounts if they don't use email
+* picture - string, the url to an Auth0 user's profile picture if applicable
+* admin - boolean, whether the user is an admin for Sana and can edit all models, pin posts, etc.

 Match
 * Has_many Messages